stamatispetalas/stamatispetalas.github.io/_pages/about.md

 My background and history
 ------
 I was born and raised in Alexandroupolis, a town in north-eastern Greece.
 Upon finishing high school I moved to Thessaloniki to study Physics.
 I received my B.Sc. from Aristotle University of Thessaloniki (AUTH), with a specialization on Atmospheric Physics.
-My Bachelor's Thesis was completed under the supervision of prof. Metaxia Manolopoulou at the [Laboratory of Atomic and Nuclear Physics](https://www.physics.auth.gr/en/research_labs/63), on measuring methods in Environmental Radioactivity titled: "_Study on the response of He-3 proportional counter with Monte Carlo methods_".
+My Bachelor's Thesis was completed under the supervision of prof. Metaxia Manolopoulou ([Radiation Physics Group](http://radiation.physics.auth.gr/)) at the [Laboratory of Atomic and Nuclear Physics](https://www.physics.auth.gr/en/research_labs/63), on measuring methods in Environmental Radioactivity titled: "_Study on the response of He-3 proportional counter with Monte Carlo methods_".

 I then moved to The Netherlands pursuing a M.Sc. degree in Meteorology, Physical Oceanography and Climate at Utrecht University.
 My Master's Thesis was conducted under the supervision of professors Bart van den Hurk (KNMI) and Aarnout van Delden (UU/IMAU), as an intern at KNMI (the Royal Netherlands Meteorological Institute), with the title: "_Assessing the response of vegetation energy fluxes to heat-waves using the H-TESSEL land surface scheme_".